H34TH3RS/food_fight/README.md

 ### Application Deployment & Dependencies

-This application features continuous integration that automatically deploys to the live site any time a commit or merge to the master branch is made.
-Heroku will run the automated grunt build prior to deploying the updated code.
+This application features continuous integration that automatically deploys to the live site any time a commit or merge to the `master` branch is made.
+Heroku will run the automated `grunt` build prior to deploying the updated code.
 If the build command fails, the live site will not be updated.

 Due to this automated deployment system, all dependencies must be installed as regular application dependencies and NOT as devDependencies.
-When adding additional dependencies, use --save and not --save-dev.
+When adding additional dependencies, use `--save` and not `--save-dev`.

 The testing suite is run through Karma.
 Heroku does not currently support running Karma through its automatic deployment feature.
-Run the grunt karma command prior to committing or merging to the master branch to ensure that the code has been tested properly.
+Run the `grunt karma` command prior to committing or merging to the `master` branch to ensure that the code has been tested properly.

 Back-end testing is performed via Rspec.
 In order to run the tests, simply type `rspec` into the command-line.
 By default, the Simplecov gem is installed to analyze test coverage.
 Code coverage will be logged in a separate log file, a link to which will be displayed each time rspec is run.